Skip to content

 # We need to use two domains for api and rpc

-# So the reverse proxy can correctly identify the protocol to forward
+# So that the reverse proxy can correctly identify the protocol to forward

 MASTER_RPC_HOST: frpp.example.com